robrich/kubernetes-hands-on-workshop/03-Multi-stage-build/start/README.md

    Is it still there?
 Run `docker container list --all` and see if there's a running container.

-Bonus Step: Docker-compose
+Bonus Step: Docker Compose
 --------------------------

-`docker-compose` is the precursor to Docker Swarm, the production orchestrator by Docker.
+`docker compose` is the precursor to Docker Swarm, the production orchestrator by Docker.
 We're not going to use Docker Swarm.
 We're going to use Kubernetes instead.
-So we won't spend a lot of time on `docker-compose` in this course.
+So we won't spend a lot of time on `docker compose` in this course.

-`docker-compose` is really handy as it contains a simple structure for both the `docker build ...` command arguments and the `docker run ...` arguments.
+`docker compose` is really handy as it contains a simple structure for both the `docker build ...` command arguments and the `docker run ...` arguments.

 I've provided a sample `docker-compose.yml` file for us to play with.